MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

 #### Output
 After the completion of the Community Detection step, each bin will be assigned a community group number.
-The parameters are tuned to generate 46 distinct communities.
+The parameters are tuned to generate 46 distinct communities, as this entity resembles diploid human genomes.
 Here is an example of output format:

    | ID name    | Community ID       |
    |:--------------------------------------------------|:----------------------|